-The catering you serve says a lot about you, about your company in case of corporate catering, and how you feel about your guests.
+The catering you serve says a lot about you, about your company and how you feel about your guests.
 What you serve and how you serve it is setting a mood.
-So how can you ”food mood” to set the stage for your event’s success?
+So how can you ”food mood” to set the stage for your event’s success, be it breakfast or lunch catering?

 Know your guests.
 Are they predominantly male, female or mixed?
 Are they of a certain age, income bracket, or culture?
 Do they work together at a job or share a profession?
 The more you know about them, the more you can predict what foods they’re going to enjoy.
 Pinwheel sushi may be lost on oil rig workers and a side of beef won’t go over well at vegetarian convention.